 7. You will have ready-made travelling companions

 It’s a peculiar thing.
-Bonds form quickly and often more intensively than in ‘real life’, and those you have known for only a matter of a few weeks can feel like old friends.
+Bonds form quickly and often more intensively than in ‘real-life’, and those you have known for only a matter of a few weeks can feel like old friends.

-I have had fantastic groups where everyone bonded and there was no-one you wouldn’t want to sit next to at dinner (always a good yardstick for me).
-However, on the flip-side, I have been on a few group tours where one or more individuals have made it difficult for others at times.
+I have had fantastic groups where everyone bonded and there was no one you wouldn’t want to sit next to at dinner (always a good yardstick for me).
+Conversely, I have been on a few group tours where one or more individuals have made it difficult for others at times.

-8. There’s safety in numbers.
+8. There’s safety in numbers